Information for Parents and Teachers

 Concussion is a brain injury caused by a knock to the head or anywhere on the body, where the force is transmitted to the head.
 It can also be caused by a fall.
 Concussion involves temporary neurological impairment.
 The symptoms may evolve over the hours or days following the injury.

 While all concussions should be assessed by a doctor, most will resolve without the need for specific treatment.
-Rest, followed by gradual return to activity is the main treatment.
+A short period (24-48 hours) of relative rest, followed by gradual return to activity is the main treatment.

 All concussion is serious.

 How to recognise concussion

 Recognising concussion can be difficult.
 It is important to know when to suspect concussion, because appropriate response and management can help prevent further injury or even death.
 There are several possible symptoms and signs, but they can be subtle and they are not specific only to concussion.